Quantum-secure message authentication via blind-unforgeability: The problem with -unforgeability

-Let \adver be an adversary that makes $q$ quantum queries and outputs $q+1$ distinct candidate forgeries (where $q$ is selected by $\adver$ at runtime.)
-We let this adversary interact with a mixed oracle, where $g$ and $p$ are treated as random variables, and $f$ is represented as a Fourier Oracle as in \expref{Section}{sec:superoracles}.
+\begin{proof} Let \adver be an adversary that makes $q$ quantum queries and outputs $q+1$ distinct candidate forgeries (where $q$ is selected by $\adver$ at runtime).
+We let this adversary interact with a mixed oracle, where $g, h$ and $p$ are treated as random variables, and $f$ is represented as a Fourier Oracle as in \expref{Section}{sec:superoracles}.
 We denote the relevant quantum registers as follows.
-First, the quantum oracle for $\Mac_k$ is a unitary operator on three registers: (i.) the $(n+1)$-qubit input register $X$, (ii.) the $n$-qubit output register $Y_1$ into which $g_p: x \mapsto g(x \mod p)$ is computed, and (iii.) the $n$-qubit output register $Y_2$ which interacts with the Fourier Oracle.
+First, the quantum oracle for $\Mac_k$ is a unitary operator on four registers: (i.) the $(n+1)$-qubit input register $X$, (ii.) the $n$-qubit output register $Y_1$ into which $g_p: x \mapsto g(x \mod p)$ is computed, and (iii.) the $n$-qubit output register $Y_2$ which, if the input $x$ starts with a $1$, interacts with the Fourier Oracle, which has (iv.) an $(n\cdot2^n)$-qubit register denoted by $F$, with the subregister corresponding to input $x\in\bits^{n}$ denoted by $F_x$.
 We set $Y = Y_1Y_2$.
-The Fourier Oracle is an $(n\cdot2^n)$-qubit register denoted by $F$, with the subregister corresponding to input $x\in\bits^{n}$ denoted by $F_x$.
 Finally, the workspace of $\adver$ is a $\poly$-qubit register denoted by $E$.

+By the \BZ-unforgeability of random functions, any \BZ-adversary needs to output $(0\|p, 0^{2n})$ when successful, except with negligible probability.
+Indeed, suppose an adversary $\adver$ output $q+1$ input-output pairs of $M_k$, none of which is equal $(0\|p, 0^{2n})$ with noticeable probability.
+Then we can use that adversary to construct a \BZ-adversary against $\tilde M_k$ defined as

+by simulating an $M_k$-oracle for $\adver$ using the oracle for $\tilde M_k$.
+To learn $p$, an adversary that makes a polynomial number of queries needs to use messages starting with 1, as the lower bound for unstructured search \cite{BBBV} implies that querying messages starting with $0$ only provides negligible advantage for learning $p$.
+We will thus prove in the following that an adversary whose queries are entirely supported on the space of messages starting with $1$ cannot succeed.
+The proof for a general adversary is similar, if more laborious.
+We thus omit $h$ from the description in the following, focusing on the task of outputting $q$ input-output pairs of $f$ and the period $p$.

 Let $\ket\psi_{XYEF}$ denote the final state of $\adver$ and the Fourier Oracle, after the $q+1$ candidate forgeries have been measured, but prior to any other measurements.
 Recall that each ``number projector'' $P_l$ from \expref{Section}{sec:superoracles} projects $F$ to the subspace spanned by basis states with exactly $l$ non-zero entries.
 We apply to $\ket{\psi}$ the two-outcome measurement defined by $P_{<q}=\sum_{l=0}^{q-1}P_l$ and its complementary projector $P_{\ge q}=\one-P_{<q}$, effectively measuring whether $F$ contains fewer than $q$ non-zero entries (i.e., registers $F_x$ containing a state other than $0^n$); note that it cannot contain more than $q$ by \expref{Lemma}{lem:Zhancrement}.
 By \expref{Lemma}{lem:add-measure}, applying this measurement decreases the success probability of $\algo A$ at any particular task by a factor $1/2$.
 We handle the two possible outcomes ($<q$ and $q$) separately.